 written by Hoagy Carmichael (lyrics by Johnny Mercer)

 This is another gorgeous song from yesteryear.
 The music was penned by Hoagy Carmichael ("Stardust", "Georgia on My Mind" and others).
 Its a beautiful melody and sits well with the trombone.

 My arrangement features the jazz guitar paired with vibes.1 The bone solo section is based on quartal-voiced harmony for a bit of contrast.
-It was remixed January 2019 to bring out the background parts.
+It was re-recorded in November 2022 to "tame" the trombone sound.

 FORM is Intro › AABA (tune) › Bone solo › B (Vibes Solo) › A (Tune Recap and coda)

-Linda Ronstadt does an absolutley stunning version... be sure to check out the YouTube link.
+Linda Ronstadt does an absolutely stunning version... be sure to check out the YouTube link.

 - Jazz Guitar: Roland D-50 / JV-880 combo

 Another amazing jazz standard written by the ever-so-talented Hoagy Carmichael.

 I have rewritten the tune in 3/4 rather than the original 4/4 time signature.
 My arrangement is in F, keeping the trombone in a resonant yet somewhat brighter register.
 (Norah Jones, who recently made this tune famous once again, does it in the key of C).